 During the first year, the program generated just more than 3,000 hours.
-In 2015, recipients performed almost 18,000 hours of community service.
-Such service is used throughout City government, providing students a firsthand perspective of local government, and the City with much needed assistance.
-Students are assigned to a variety of functions from office duties, to conducting traffic studies, assisting in the maintenance of City parks and properties, beautification projects, and working at special events and activities.
+In 2016, recipients performed more than 23,000 hours of community service.
+Such service is used throughout city government, providing students a firsthand perspective of local government and the City with much needed assistance.
+Students are assigned to a variety of functions from office duties, conducting traffic studies, assisting in the maintenance of city parks and properties, beautification projects, and working at special events and activities.
 To a certain extent, the program has also saved the City the cost of hiring additional help.
-Overall, the community service component has resulted in a significant impact to the City, its residents and to the students themselves.
+Overall, the community service component has resulted in a significant impact to the City, its residents, and to the students themselves.

 For most students, the community service component is a non-issue.
 However, for a small portion of students, completing community service hours is somewhat problematic.
 Students who fall behind in completing their hours are notified that failure to complete community service hours will result in the loss of their scholarship.
-In 2013, 1 student lost eligibility due to not completing community service hours.
+In 2013, one student lost eligibility due to not completing community service hours.

-Destination- Although the program does not cover room and board, in only the second time since its inaugural year (2006), the majority of students participating in the College Bound program are attending school at away (residential) campuses.
-The program currently provides scholarships to 32 universities and colleges, with 272 students receiving College Bound (48%) attending a local college or university (Purdue University Calumet, Indiana University Northwest, Calumet College of St. Joseph, and Ivy Technical Community College).
-The largest percentage of recipients chose Purdue University Calumet, with 170 students, or 32% of all College Bound recipients.
+Destination - Although the program does not cover room and board, in 2016, for only the third time since its inaugural year (2006), the majority of students participating in the College Bound Scholarship Program are attending school at away (residential) campuses.
+In 2016, students attended 34 different universities and colleges within the State of Indiana, with 284 students, or 48% attending a local university or college (Purdue University Northwest, Indiana University Northwest, Calumet College of St. Joseph, and Ivy Tech Community College).
+The largest percentage of recipients attend Purdue University Northwest, with 194 students, or 33% of all College Bound recipients.